What Happens after a Planning Application is Submitted?

 - By a senior qualified professional Planning Officer after considering a report written by your Case Officer.
 The report will take account of all comments received and consider the key planning issues involved.

-- By the Council's Development Control Board.
+- By the Council's Planning Committee.
 The Board is made up of elected Councillors, advised by senior qualified professional Planning Officers.
-The Board will consider a report written by your Case Officer.
+The Planning Committee will consider a report written by your Case Officer.
 The report will summarise the comments received and the key planning issues involved.

 Work on a proposal should not begin until a decision has been made.
 In some cases conditions attached to the Planning Decision will need to be discharged before development commences.